bluedotimpact/bluedot-keycloak-theme/README.md

 3. Install dependencies with `npm install`
 4. Edit files - usually in the `theme` folder, in particular the `components` subfolder
 5. Run `npm run build` to create [`dist/bluedot-keycloak-theme.jar`](./dist/bluedot-keycloak-theme.jar) which can be installed as above

+## Testing with Docker

+You can use the included test Dockerfile to quickly test your theme in a Keycloak instance:

+1. Install Node.js and Docker
+2. Install Postgres (see [Dockerfile](./Dockerfile)), or comment out the lines about Postgres in [Dockerfile](./Dockerfile)
+3. Run `npm run start`
+4. Login to Keycloak at http://localhost:8080, with username `admin` and password `admin`
+5. Navigate to 'Realm settings > Themes', and set the 'Login theme' to 'bluedot-keycloak-theme'
+6. Log out to see the themed login flow

 ## Releases